 Occupational Interstitial Lung Disease Lawsuits

 Many reported long-term lung conditions and cancer cases are caused by occupation-associated illness and workplace exposure to metals, asbestos and other toxins.
 Most occupational lung diseases are caused by chronic toxin exposure, but even acute exposure to toxic substances can damage the lungs beyond repair.
-Exposure to asbestos, cobalt, coal dust, wood dust, grain dust, radiation, silica, beryllium, benzene, and several other chemicals are known to raise the risk of cancer in humans.

 By the time symptoms appear, severe lung damage may have already occurred.
 Typical signs and symptoms of interstitial lung disease may include: